Well Water Treatment & Filtration in Maryland

 You may want to consider replacing the magnesium anode rod with an aluminum rod and chlorinate the hot water heater and hot plumbing lines.

-If you have a boiler or your hot water heater is less than three months old, you may have low levels of sulfur that are detectable in hot water only.
+If you have a boiler or your hot water heater is less than 3 months old, you may have low levels of sulfur that are detectable in hot water only.
 This is often what leads to an unpleasant odor in your hot water.

 Proudly Serving The Following